 We must be on our guard against the enticements of the pleasures of sin and our own carnal, selfish indulgences.
 Let us recall what are some manifestations of selfish indulgences: bitterness, wrath, anger, loud outcries, evil speaking, malice, fornication [sex outside of marriage], and covetousness (see Ephesians 4:31; 5:3).
 These things are grieving to the Holy Spirit, and they ought to grieve us as well!

-Let us remember also: the pleasures of sin, which are only for a season, will stain our good conscience, and drag us down spiritually.
+Let us remember also: the pleasures of sin, which are only for a season (temporary), will stain our good conscience, and drag us down spiritually.

-But if – with Father’s help – we ‘take up our cross,’ then we will begin to learn that denying of ‘self’, though painful, mysterious, and troubling at times, truly is central to our obedience, our purity, and to our joy!
+But if – with Father’s help – we ‘take up our cross,’ then we will begin to learn that denying of ‘self’, though painful, mysterious, and troubling at times, truly is central to our obedience, our purity, and as we will discover, it is the pathway to our joy!

-Denying ourselves by ‘taking up our cross’ means a lifestyle of growing in self-discipline and prayer.
-It means seeking to line-up our thoughts with God’s written Word.
+Denying ourselves by ‘taking up our cross’ means a lifestyle of growing in self-discipline and daily, secret prayer.
+It means seeking to line-up our thoughts and actions with God’s written Word.
 It means deliberately making adjustments and sacrifices in order to follow Messiah and obey His Word.
 This is what ‘take My yoke upon you‘ is all about!
 This is the way of the cross!

 Denying ourselves is to live a life of humble brokenness before the Father, as we continually tell Him, “Not my will, by Your will be done!”
 It means learning to say ‘no’ to the things that hinder our obedience to Father and to His Word!